Freedom Law Clinic

 Mediation

-in 2020, as well as undertaking a variety of role play exercises, student groups drafted an information leaflet introducing their mediation services to potential clients.
+In 2020, as well as undertaking a variety of role play exercises, student groups drafted an information leaflet introducing their mediation services to potential clients.
 During the pandemic, online mediation was the default option and students reflected on its advantages and disadvantages over in person mediation at the end of the project.
 Below are some examples of these leaflets.

 4M - Advantages and Disadvantages of Online Mediation